-Skyward
+- Online Skyward Registration at www.hask12.org

-Birth Certificate- Copy
+- Birth Certificate- Copy

-Immunization Record or waiver
+- Immunization Record or waiver

-Health Appraisal Form (Physical) must be submitted within thirty days of registration or the first day of school.
+- Health Appraisal Form (Physical) must be submitted within thirty days of registration or the first day of school.
 The physical must have a physician's signature, stamp and the date.

+- Emergency Card